awchiu23/CryptoTools/README.md

 ## FTXLender
 - This tools runs on a loop and automatically modifies your loan sizes one minute before every reset.
-- Current universe: USD, BTC, ETH
+- Universe: USD, BTC, ETH